Bhutan Cultural Tour with Three Day Bumthang Trek 12 Days

 Price Includes

-• Safe drinking water will be supplied during the tour
+• Safe drinking water during sightseeing

 Price Excludes

-• Travel and Medical/Evacuation Insurance
+• Travel Insurance of any kind

 Useful Info